nervosnetwork/fiber-website/src/pages/docs/getting-started/testnet-nodes.md

    tar xzvf fnn_v0.4.0-x86_64-darwin-portable.tar.gz
    ```

-2. Export the account private key to the fiber node’s ckb directory
+2. Export the account private key to the Fiber node’s CKB directory

-   Here, the ckb-cli is used to create an account, which will later be used to pay for opening channels between the local node and the public testnet node.
-If ckb-cli is not installed, please download it from the [releases](https://github.com/nervosnetwork/ckb-cli/releases).
+   Use ckb-cli to create an account, which will later be used to pay for opening channels between your local node and the public Testnet node.
+   If ckb-cli is not installed, please download it from the [releases](https://github.com/nervosnetwork/ckb-cli/releases) page.

    ```bash
    # Create a local node directory named nodeA